crossorigin="anonymous">

 On the other hand, if you get to week 5 and you feel fantastic, then you can keep going for a little bit more.

-Anecdotal note: as a trainer I usually hear complaints around week 4 and 5.
-That's when I have to remind people what the plan is why those weeks are the way they are.
+Anecdotal note: as a trainer, I usually hear complaints around weeks 4 and 5.
+That's when I have to remind people what the plan is and why those weeks are the way they are.
 So if you feel like you want to quit, maybe go through another week before switching over to a deload.

 I refer to performance as the weights you lift during your workouts.
 As a general rule, when the volume goes up, the weights go down.
 Since you will be doing more and more sets and reps, it's normal for you to use lighter weights.
 If you see that your weights are dropping too fast over the course of the weeks, that's a good cue to change something up.